arielchuri/forglory/crystalcastles/characters.md

 # Wizard's Apprentice

-- Access to spells that are too powerful
+- Access to spells that are too powerful and strange ways to backfire and cause dooms.

 # Sylph